Financial Institutions • Operational Governance • Board & Audit Readiness

 Documented Benchmarking

-Where appropriate, competitive benchmarking is structured and recorded to demonstrate market alignment and pricing discipline.
+Where appropriate, competitive benchmarking is structured and recorded to demonstrate market alignment, pricing discipline, vendor review, and decision logic before commitments become transactions.

 J